 - you have had radiation therapy to the same breast before and so cannot have it again

+It may be possible to have a breast reconstruction at the same time as a mastectomy (immediate reconstruction).
+You may prefer to wait for several months or years before having a reconstruction (delayed reconstruction).
 If you’re not having an immediate reconstruction but might consider it in the future, discuss this with your surgeon before surgery, as it will help them to plan the mastectomy.
-See Breast Prostheses and Reconstruction.

 Removing lymph nodes

 The axillary lymph nodes, which are in and around the armpit, are where cancer cells from the breast usually spread to first.
 Removing some or all of these lymph nodes helps your doctor to check for any cancer spread.

 The operation to remove lymph nodes is called axillary surgery.
 It is usually done during breast surgery but may be done in a separate operation.
 There are two main types of axillary surgery: